NaveejaSajeevan/TileGame/README.md

 # TileGame
-A game to find like imageds hidden behind tiles.
+A game to find like images hidden behind tiles.